4 Day Homeschool Schedule

 These subjects are things that all kids NEED.
 Yes, I really do think that first graders need to learn both science and history.
 These are important subjects that are so interesting.
 Starting kids young on these subjects will help them develop a lasting love of them and a much better understanding than if you wait to start until they are older.

 How you approach these subjects will be individual to your family.
 Find what works for you and your kids.
+If you’re looking for curriculum, click the links in the list above.

 A Homeschool Schedule That Works